Travelling from Philadelphia to Rome: what you need to know

-Philadelphia International Airport (PHL) is Philadelphia's main airport.
-Check out your options for booking a flight from Philadelphia to Rome jetting off from here.
+Planning your holiday starts with figuring out where you'll fly out of in Philadelphia.
+Philadelphia International Airport (PHL) is the city's main airport, so explore your options for booking a flight from Philadelphia to Rome jetting off from here.

-Step off your plane in Rome at Leonardo da Vinci-Fiumicino Airport (FCO) or Ciampino-G. B. Pastine International Airport (CIA).
+Leonardo da Vinci-Fiumicino Airport (FCO) and Ciampino-G. B. Pastine International Airport (CIA) are Rome's primary gateways.

-The average length of a direct Philadelphia to Rome flight is 8 hours 15 minutes.
+Hop on a direct Philadelphia to Rome flight and you'll be flying for an average of 8 hours 15 minutes.

-The timezone in Rome is UTC+1, which is five hours ahead of Philadelphia.
+Rome's timezone is UTC+1, which makes Rome five hours ahead of Philadelphia.

 How to find the cheapest flights from Philadelphia to Rome